Greece › Mykonos › Hotels › Mykonos Town

 Bill & Coo Suites and Lounge – Luxury

-Perched above Megali Ammos Beach with an incredible infinity pool, posh spa, and amazing sunset sea views.
-Spacious suites all boast private terraces, some with jacuzzis or private pools.
-The hotel especially emphasizes food, with an outstanding fine dining restaurant, decadent breakfasts, signature cocktails, and fine wines.
-It’s a short walk to the nightlife and restaurants of Mykonos Town.
+A world-class hotel perched above the beach with an incredible infinity pool and amazing sunset sea views.
+Spacious suites all boast private terraces.
+The hotel emphasizes food, with an outstanding fine dining restaurant.
+It’s a short walk to the nightlife of Mykonos Town.
 (Hotel phone: +30 22890 26292)

 Myconian Korali Hotel – Luxury

-5-star hotel with a panoramic sea view infinity pool, a superb Greek and Mediterranean restaurant, and a thalassotherapy spa with 5 pools set to different temperatures.
-Spacious rooms feature private balconies; junior, one, and two-bedroom suites add private pools, jacuzzis, or both.
+5-star hotel with a panoramic sea view infinity pool and a superb Greek restaurant.
+Spacious rooms feature private balconies; many suites add private pools or jacuzzis.
+Part of the excellent Myconian Collection.
 (Hotel phone: +30 22890 22107)

 Boheme Mykonos – Luxury